Carlos Santana Player Props: Pirates vs. Astros

-On Tuesday, Carlos Santana (on the back of going 1-for-4 with a double) and the Pittsburgh Pirates play the Houston Astros, whose starting pitcher will be Cristian Javier.
-First pitch is at 6:35 PM ET.
+The Pittsburgh Pirates and Carlos Santana, who went 0-for-4 last time in action, take on Jose Urquidy and the Houston Astros at PNC Park, Wednesday at 12:35 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Astros.
+In his most recent game he had a hitless performance (0-for-4) against the Astros.

 Carlos Santana Game Info & Props vs. the Astros